JonathanMcCormickJr/u2/README.md

 All constructive contributions are welcome!!
 Please raise an issue or make a pull request on GitHub.

 Please note that by contributing, you agree that your contribution(s) may be integrated into this project and dual-licensed in the same way which the overall project is.
 See [LICENSE](./LICENSE) for more information.

+Here are some of the biggest challenges:

+[ ] - Audit the `u2::util::asn_length()` function, as it may or may not be doing its job correctly.